Home

 Have a valid NIB number

-Belong to one of the covered groups
+Belong to one of the covered eligible groups

-Be certified by a registered medical practitioner as suffering from one or more of the listed 11 diseases
+Be certified by a registered medical practitioner as suffering from one or more of the listed 14 diseases

 Complete and sign the requisite NPDP Registration Form (Form DP-1)